-• If you are hospitalized on the day that your membership ends, your hospital stay will usually be covered by our plan until you are discharged (even if you are discharged after your new health coverage begins).
+- Continue to use our network providers to receive medical care. - Continue to use our network pharmacies or mail order to get your prescriptions filled. - If you are hospitalized on the day that your membership ends, your hospital stay will be covered by our plan until you are discharged (even if you are discharged after your new health coverage begins).

-SECTION 5 Memorial Hermann Advantage HMO must end your membership in the plan in certain situations

-Section 5.1 When must we end your membership in the plan?
+SECTION 5 Memorial Hermann Advantage HMO must end your membership in the plan in certain situations Section 5.1 When must we end your membership in the plan?